cuzza0/my-portfolio/README.md

-# my-portfolio
+# Ben Curran's portfolio

-A serverless portfolio
+This is my portfolio.
+It uses AWS and ReactJS